Dark-Elektron/CavityDesignHub/docs/source/get_involved.rst

 7. Commit and Push Changes
 ==========================

-Commit your porposed changes onto your feature branch and push all changes to GitHub.
+Commit your proposed changes onto your feature branch and push all changes to GitHub.

 .. code-block:: PowerShell